-Other television credits include Upper Middle Bogan, Utopia, ITV’s Mrs. Biggs, Rush and City Homicide, as well as a long term stint on Neighbours.
+Other television credits include Upper Middle Bogan, Mrs. Biggs, Rush and City Homicide, as well as a long-term stint on Neighbours.

 Patrick has appeared in a number of high-profile advertising campaigns, is one of Melbourne’s busiest voiceover artists – with major campaigns including Holden and Metricon Homes – and has several animation series to his name, including Sherazade: The Untold Stories.

 On stage, he was in a national tour of The Sum of Us in 2012, opposite John Jarratt, and he returned to the theatre in 2013 to rave reviews as Carter in Lab Kelpie’s production of Fat Pig.